onepointconsulting/audio-transcriber/audio/lesson1/109_sitting_under_a_tree_Demo_3_718671efc5.mp3.md

 ## Summary:

 This audio file is a guided meditation that encourages relaxation and peace.
-It guides the listener to imagine a serene summer scene: sitting under a tree by a gently flowing river, feeling the warmth of the sun, and observing the clear blue sky.
-The meditation emphasizes releasing worries and stress with each exhale and inhaling calmness and peace with each breath.
-It encourages the listener to acknowledge thoughts without dwelling on them, letting them pass gently like the river's flow.
-The meditation concludes with affirmations of calmness, relaxation, and peace.
+It guides the listener to imagine a serene summer scene: sitting under a tree by a gently flowing river, feeling the warmth of the sun, and letting go of worries.
+The meditation emphasizes breathing out stress and breathing in peace, and gently releasing any thoughts that arise.
+It reinforces feelings of calmness, relaxation, and peace through affirmations.